 Adam, Adolphe Charles b.
 July 24, 1803 d.
 May 3, 1856 Composer.
 He is best known for the ballet "Giselle" (1841) and the Christmas carol "O Holy Night" ("Cantique de Noel", 1847).
 His one-act comedy "Le chalet" (1834) is considered the first real French operetta.
 Adam was born in Paris, France, the son of an Alsatian pianist who tried to dissuade him from a musical career.
 He was an admittedly poor student at the Paris Conservatory, and after failing to win the "Prix de Rome" music scholarship, he worked as an organist and vaudeville songwriter...[Read More] (Bio by: Bobb Edwards) Cimetiere de Montmartre, Paris, City of Paris, Ile-de-France, France Plot: Division 5

 Alboni, Marietta b.
 March 6, 1826 d.
 June 23, 1894 Opera Singer.
-During a career that took her to the major opera houses of her day she was considered the leading contralto of late-19th. century Europe.
+Probably the premier contralto of mid 19th century Europe, she sang leading roles in virtually all the principal venues of her day.
 Born Maria Anna Marzia Alboni, she was raised in central Italy, had early vocal training with Antonio Bagioli, and later was to be a student of Gioachino Rossini, personally instructed by him in his works.
-Alboni's professional debut came at Bologna in 1842, though accounts differ as to whether she bowed as Orsini in Donizetti's "Lucrezia Borgia"...[Read More] (Bio by: Bob Hufford) Cimetière du Père Lachaise, Paris, City of Paris, Ile-de-France, France Plot: Division 66
+Marietta's professional debut came at Bologna in 1842, though accounts differ as to whether she bowed as Orsini in Donizetti's "Lucrezia Borgia" or...[Read More] (Bio by: Bob Hufford) Cimetière du Père Lachaise, Paris, City of Paris, Île-de-France, France Plot: Division 66

 Algie, Wallace Lloyd b.
 June 10, 1891 d.
 October 11, 1918 World War I Victoria Cross Recipient.
 Born in Ontario, Canada, he served as a Lieutenant in the 20th Infantry Battalion, Canadian Expeditionary Force.
 On October 11, 1918, north east of Cambrai, France, Lieutenant Algie was with attacking troops which came under heavy German machine-gun fire from a village.
 Rushing forward with nine volunteers he shot the crew of an enemy machine-gun and then turned the gun on the enemy, enabling his party to reach the village.
 He rushed another machine-gun...[Read More] (Bio by: John "J-Cat" Griffith) Niagara Cemetery, Iwuy, Departement du Nord, Nord-Pas-de-Calais, France Plot: C.7.